ZeissIQS/zeiss-inspect-addon-api/doc/index.md

 # Add-On Documentation 2023

 Welcome to the Add-On documentation.
 With Add-Ons, you will be able to customize and extend the functionality of your ZEISS INSPECT software.
-You can include several template configurations from the software, as well as completely new workflows programmed in python.
+You can include several template configurations from the software, as well as completely new workflows programmed in Python.

 ```{important}
 Creating add-ons is a rather advanced topic, so you should be familiar with the basic inspection concept of ZEISS INSPECT beforehand.
 New to ZEISS INSPECT?
 This free course teaches you the basics: